Anil Kumble should be selector: Virender Sehwag feels former India coach is best suited for the job

 Virender Sehwag weighed in on the debate on Wednesday, suggesting that former India skipper and coach Anil Kumble was best suited for the chief selector’s position.

-“Anil Kumble should be the selector according to me,” Sehwag said at an event in New Delhi.
+“Anil Kumble should be the selector according to me,” Sehwag said at the launch of ‘The Selectors App’ in New Delhi on Wednesday.
 “He was the captain of the team and has a very good record.
 Later as a coach he won us so many series.”

 Sehwag felt that selectors need to have good knowledge of the game to take hard decisions and Kumble was the perfect candidate.